 Many Americans enjoy traveling overseas and experiencing all the world has to offer.
-Sometimes this means being exposed to illnesses that were previously considered to be eradicated in the United States.
+Sometimes this means exposion to illnesses that we previously considered eradicated in the United States.
 One of these illnesses that have had a resurgence in recent years is measles.
 Let’s review some of the basics regarding the measles and what you need to know to keep your family safe from this potentially deadly disease.

 Getting a Measles Shot

 The measles, also known as Rubeola, is a highly infectious viral disease.
-The measles virus can be transmitted easily from person to person in a few ways.
-In addition to being transmitted through the air by a sneeze or cough, the virus can survive on surfaces or in the air for up to two hours.
+The measles virus transmission happens easily from person to person in a few ways.
+In addition to transmission through the air by a sneeze or cough, the virus can survive on surfaces or in the air for up to two hours.
 So, while good hand hygiene in the form of hand washing will prevent exposure by touching, it does nothing to prevent the exposure to airborne particles.
-This allows measles to spread easily and infect people who do not have immunity to it.
+This allows the infection to spread easily and infect people who do not have immunity to it.

-There is a way to avoid contracting the measles and avoiding all the complications that can accompany it.
-According to the CDC, the measles vaccine can prevent measles.
-The measles vaccine, referred to as MMR, protects the recipient from three contagious diseases, namely, measles, mumps, and Rubeola.
-It is recommended that two doses of the vaccine will provide maximum protection.
-There is no better way to avoid contracting the measles than by receiving the measles vaccine.
+There is a way to avoid contracting it and avoiding all the complications that can accompany it.
+According to the CDC, the vaccine can prevent it.
+The vaccine, referred to as MMR, protects the recipient from three contagious diseases, namely, measles, mumps, and Rubeola.
+They recommended that two doses of the vaccine will provide maximum protection.
+There is no better way to avoid contracting it than by receiving the vaccine.

 How Long Does the Measles Vaccine Last?